Dzheky/evgeny.dev/README.md

 ### For a dashboard to properly work you should fill out all env variables.

+create `.env` file in the project folder and add these environment variables:
 #### UNSPLASH_ACCESS_KEY
 (add screenshot)
 #### YOUTUBE_ACCESS_KEY